exercism/fsharp/exercises/concept/cars-assemble/.docs/introduction.md

 ## Conditionals

-In this exercise you must conditionally execute logic.
-The most common way to do this in F# is by using an `if/elif/else` statement:
+The most common way to conditionally execute code in F# is by using an `if/elif/else` expression:

 ```fsharp
 if x = 5 then